Click the Application tab.

 If you need a visa to enter the United Kingdom, Study Abroad will supply you with documents to support your application, but it is your responsibility to obtain the correct visa

 To return to the United States after the class, you will need a valid form I-20 or DS-2019 endorsed for travel abroad and an F-1 or J-1 student visa that is valid through the date that you plan to return to the U.S. You can obtain a travel signature from an international student advisor in International Students and Scholars, 1111 University Capitol Centre.

-The program fee for the 11-12 London program was $2800.
-This fee included a 3 s.h. course, cultural events that included a welcome dinner, half-day coach tour of London, tour of St. Paul's Cathedral, day trip to Stonehenge and Bath, theatre performance, company or site visits and speakers, travel pass for unlimited travel in central London (buses and subway), on-site orientation and support in London, 24/7 access to a computer lab in the classroom facility, and housing in shared flats in central London with cooking and free laundry facilitie.
+The base program fee for Winter 2013-14 is $2,388, and includes educational costs, cultural programs which typically includes a welcome dinner, half-day coach tour of London, tour of St. Paul's Cathedral, day trip to Stonehenge and Bath, theatre performance, company or site visits and speakers, travel pass for unlimited travel in central London (buses and subway), on-site orientation and support in London, 24/7 access to a computer lab in the classroom facility, and housing in shared flats in central London with cooking and free laundry facilitie.
 Additionally, students pay the UI study abroad administrative fees of $544 and the required Iowa Regents CISI Insurance described here.
 The total amount charged on the ubill (base fee, admin fees and insurance) will be $2,950.
 Students should also be prepared to pay for round-trip airfare to London, personal expenses, local transportation not covered by the program, books and meals.
 Total estimated cost of attendance (excluding any passport expenses) is $5,135.
 There is a $50 application fee.

 You may be able to use financial aid for winter courses, particularly if you already use it for fall/spring.
 Speak with the Financial Aid office to see what might be available to you.